AEBilgrau/Bmisc/README.md

 -----------------------------------------------------------------
 [![Build Status](https://api.travis-ci.org/AEBilgrau/Bmisc.svg?branch=master)](https://travis-ci.org/AEBilgrau/Bmisc)

 My frequently used biostatisical miscellaneous R functions and utilities.
-The package is aimed to particularly useful for general microarray analysis, gene network analysis, and other biostatistical applications.
+While many functions are useful in general, the package aim is to particularly useful for general microarray analysis, gene network analysis, and other biostatistical applications.

 `Bmisc` uses `Roxygen2` for documentation of the package.